JohnySeven/TWatchSK/README.md

 ### Wake-up
 As described above, you can wake the watch up three different ways:
-- A press-and-release of the external button wakes the watch up and leaves the screen on for the normal "Screen timeout" number of seconds.
+- A press-and-release of the external button, or a long touch of the screen, wakes the watch up and leaves the screen on for the normal "Screen timeout" number of seconds.
-- A double-tap, press-and-release, or a "tilt" wake the watch up for just 2 seconds, so you can check the time.
+- A double-tap or a "tilt" wake the watch up for just 2 seconds, so you can check the time.
-The double-tap, press-and-release (called "Screen touch" on this screen), nor the tilt methods are enabled by default.
+The double-tap, screen touch", and the tilt methods are disabled by default.
 Since they can happen accidentally, and you may not want the watch to ever wake up accidentally, you must enable them or they won't work.
 You enable each of them from this screen.

 ### Watch info
 This screen mostly shows some basic info about the watch and the software, but it does have one editable field: "Watch name".
 Tap it to bring up a